SimpleServerless/The-Simple-Syllabus/README.md

 ### Lesson 3: A dynamic routing framework
-Building on **Lesson 1** we use CDK to add a few lines of code to scan our lambda for `@router` decorators and dynamically deploy the REST routes on API Gateway or grqphql resolvers on AppSync.
+Building on **Lesson 1** we use CDK to add a few lines of code to scan our lambda for `@router` decorators and dynamically deploy the REST routes on API Gateway or graphql resolvers on AppSync.
 Now all you need to do to turn a function in a lambda into an API endpoint is type `@router.rest("GET", "/students")` above it.

 Repo: [dynamic-routing](https://github.com/SimpleServerless/dynamic-routing)